Michigan election board rejects abortion rights initiative - NewsBreak

 The Michigan Board of Canvassers, comprising two Republicans and two Democrats, has become increasingly partisan in recent years.

-Trump's pressure in 2020 led one member, who has since resigned, to abstain from certifying Biden's win.
-The other GOP board member, who voted to certify, wasn't nominated again by the state GOP party and was replaced by Daunt, the board chairman.
+The board made national headlines following the 2020 presidential election when one member, who has since resigned, abstained from voting to certify Joe Biden's victory in the state.
+The other GOP board member, who voted to certify, wasn't nominated again by the state GOP party and was replaced by Tony Daunt, the board chairman.

 Earlier this year, two leading candidates for the GOP nomination for governor were dropped from the primary ballot after the board deadlocked along partisan lines on whether too many fraudulent signatures on their nomination papers made them ineligible.
 A tie vote meant the candidates lost.